lzjhz/InputHook/README.md

 # InputHook / Freeze Keyboard & Mouse Input
-Wanting to turn off the keyboard and the mouse while cleaning them?
+Wanting to turn off keyboard and mouse while cleaning them?

 No problem!
 This simple program can do exactly that!
 No extra features or configurations, only what the title says.